Team-Atlanta/Team-Atlanta.github.io/content/english/blog/post-bga.md

 ```

 The iterative refinement loop allows BlobGen to learn from execution feedback and progressively improve its payload generation script until it successfully reaches the target vulnerability.

-**Coverage Intelligence**: We used line coverage information consisting of hit file name, function name, and line number to guide the evolution process.
-While this coverage data wasn't always perfectly accurate, it provided crucial guidance for the LLM during iterative refinement, helping it understand which parts of the target code were being reached and which critical paths remained unexplored.

 **Example Approach: Apache Commons Compress GZIP**
 ```python